Overview

 Click the pencil icon to adjust formatting options to view the different formatting options for your invoice.

-• Display labour descriptions on labour line items show the time entry description below the labour time and employee name line.
-If this is unticked, each time the entry description is combined and displayed in the job phase section description.
+Display labour descriptions on labour line items to show the time entry description below the labour time and employee name line.
+If this is unticked, each time the entry description is combined and displayed in the job phase section.

 Once you've clicked Approve, Fergus will confirm what to do with the job:

-• Create new job phase if the job hasn't been fully completed just yet and you need to return.
+Create a new job phase if the job hasn't been fully completed just yet and you need to return.